SauersML/RustWave/design.md

 1. Explore async Rust for non-audio tasks if beneficial
 2. Consider FFI for integrating with existing audio or MIDI libraries
 3. Investigate using WebAssembly for a web-based version of the synthesizer
+4. Implement a flexible audio graph using traits and generics.
+Use const generics for fixed-size audio buffers